Local Places for Nature – Breaking Barriers

 What you can spend the money on

-- staffing costs including wages and on costs
+- staffing costs including wages and contribution to pensions etc

 - full cost recovery for your organisation